Christoph16478/iq/iq_java.md

 We can define as constructor is a method or block which is use to initialise the objects.
 Constructor should have same name as a name of class which have no return type.
 It is automatically called by java at the time of object creation.

-There are 3 types of constructor
+__There are 3 types of constructor:__
 1. Default constructor: It is automatically inserted by Java when we not declared any constructor.
 It is not visible in your source code.
-1. Parameterised constructor : Constructor with arguments are known as Parameterised constructor.
+2. Parameterised constructor : Constructor with arguments are known as Parameterised constructor.
-1. No-arg Constructor : it is very similar to default constructor.
+3. No-arg Constructor : it is very similar to default constructor.
 We declare it when we want to perform some operation at a time of object creation then we write that code in no-args constructor.
 For example some initialization of value.

 ----